MathieuBazinet/MathieuBazinet.github.io/_pages/experience_eng.md

 ## Teaching assistant in computer science

 * Algorithmique et programmation (IFT-1004)
+    * Hiver 2025 (under the supervision of Pascal Germain)
     * Fall 2024 (under the supervision of Honoré Hounwanou)
     * Teach the lab.
 Answer the student's questions.
 * Introduction to programmation  (IFT-1004)